benjaminjellis/dots/README.md

 makepkg -si
 ```

-Once paru is installed then install some basic paru deps
+Once paru is installed then install some basic paru deps (linux only)

 ```
 paru -S --needed - < paru-packages.txt